Sri Granth: Sri Guru Granth Sahib

 जिनि कीती सो मंनणा को सालु जिवाहे साली ॥

-He, who rendered service, is worshipped as the Guru.
+He, who rendered service, is worshiped as the Guru.
 Which one is bitter, thistle or rice?

 ਧਰਮ ਰਾਇ ਹੈ ਦੇਵਤਾ ਲੈ ਗਲਾ ਕਰੇ ਦਲਾਲੀ